hayden-donnelly/the-navigator/README.md

 ## About
 The Navigator is a first person maze navigation game built with Java and Processing.
-In order to achieve pseudo 3D visuals, I used a raycast algorithm similar to the one in Wolfenstein 3D.
+In order to achieve pseudo 3D visuals, I used a raycast algorithm similar to the one found in Wolfenstein 3D.

 Gameplay: https://www.youtube.com/watch?v=srRdGsZwh-Q